 As the world’s largest non-profit charity organization, The Salvation Army meets the humanitarian needs of people in need, guiding them to physical, mental and spiritual betterment.
 Throughout the state of Indiana, The Salvation Army exists as a catalyst in helping people change their lives for the better.
-Successful and proven Salvation Army programs each day assist the homeless, addicted, poor, afflicted, elderly and less-fortunate youth in our community.
+Each day successful and proven Salvation Army programs assist the homeless, addicted, poor, afflicted, elderly and less-fortunate youth in our community.

-Social Service programs provide emergency financial assistance such as rent/mortgage assistance, utilities (Electric/Gas), food, clothing, transportation, and other basic and unique needs to families or individuals in crisis.
+Social Service programs provide financial assistance such as rent/mortgage assistance, utilities (electric/water/heat), food, clothing, transportation, and other basic and unique needs to families or individuals in crisis.

 For more information on availability of service in your community, visit our contact page.

 By appointment only.
 Required documentation includes the following:

 - A decision letter (acceptance or denial) from your local township trustees office within the last sixty (60) days (call 211 to find out where your local township trustee’s office is located)

 - Valid Picture ID

 - Social Security cards for every member in the household

 - Copy of your lease or a statement from your landlord